G1OJS/BandOpticon/Change History.md

 # To-do list & ideas

 To do:
-  V1.1.0:
-  - highlight myCall rows in yellow by default - let complementary highlighting take over
-  - remove blank rows from Band Activity Grid?
-  - add explanation to highlighter code & update variable names

   - Add "please explain" buttons and alert boxes e.g. for the following
+    - choosing coarser entities for the far end relaxes the conditions needed to identify a coincident spot&reach event
-    -   OK for more relaxed conditions in band tiles count and data recorder - here it just means a home call has spotted anyone and been received by anyone
+    - stats in band tiles count and data recorder, and list of calls on left of details, just means a home call has spotted anyone and been received by anyone
-    - need some words somewhere to explain that choosing coarser entities for the far end relaxes the conditions needed to identify a coincident spot&reach event

   - add call-square as an entity option?
 Which level square?
 All?
 Independently select call+square and the square level?
   - add "show distance and bearing" to RHS